 - A family’s documented eligibility for HUD-funded services is shared with all area housing providers to aid families in accessing the first available assistance.

-Notice: Pathways to Home currently does not have funding available to assist homeless families with children temporarily sheltered or staying with friends.
-The US Department of Housing and Urban Development (HUD) definition for homeless is: Families must be homeless either in 1) emergency shelters, 2) hotels paid by charitable organization, or 3) living on the streets and maximum income of 30% AMI.
+Notice: Pathways to Home currently does not have funding available to assist homeless families with children temporarily residing or staying with friends/family.
+The US Department of Housing and Urban Development (HUD) definition for homeless is: Families must be homeless either in 1) emergency facility, 2) hotels paid by charitable organization, or 3) living on the streets and maximum income of 30% AMI.
+Access HUD’s Category 1 homeless definition here.

 Do you meet the HUD definition for homeless?